 We set that aside in a separate bowl and whipped up the egg white mixture.
 We then combined the two mixtures and it came out looking like a pretty nice smooth cake batter.

-The cake turned out, as cakes go, heavy but not too much and with a nice smooth texture.
-The density is somewhat lighter than that of a pound cake, and heavier than your typical store bought sheet cake.
-I made a simple whipped cream frosting with purèed strawberries.
+The cake turned out heavy but with a nice smooth texture.
+It's lighter than a pound cake, and heavier than your typical store bought sheet cake.

-I mentioned earlier I made this cake 2 times to test it out.
-The first one I made I took to my office and shared with my co-workers and they loved it.
-The prevailing comment by my academic colleagues was that ” it’s taste and texture was what cake is supposed to be.”
-Someone also said it reminded them of eating strawberry shortcake in a “cake” version.
-The second cake I sent to my husband’s office; they also liked it and said the same thing,” it reminded them of a cake version of strawberry shortcake.”
-Personally, from a Latin American point of view, I think this cake recipe would make a very good Tres Leches cake which by the way, I will be posting soon.
-Maybe a $200 Tres Leches cake!
-Buen provecho!
+I took one to my office and shared with my co-workers and they loved it.
+The prevailing comment by my academic colleagues was that " it's taste and texture was what cake is supposed to be."
+Someone also said it reminded them of eating strawberry shortcake in a "cake" version.

 - 2 egg yolks